 The department chair/school director ordinarily will include in the tenure and promotion packet a minimum of three letters (but not exceeding six) from external reviewers who are recognized experts in the individual's field or a related scholarly field inside or outside of academe.
 Ideally, some of these will hold senior tenured appointments and/or will hold appointments at AAU institutions, USF national peer institutions, and USF aspirational peer institutions.
-The candidate and the department chair/school director will suggest external reviewers to the Dean.
+The candidate and the department chair/school director or other appropriate unit administrator will suggest external reviewers, and either may submit a list of reviewers who should be disqualified for professional reasons to the Dean.
 The department/school Tenure and Promotion Committee may also suggest external reviewers.
 These reviewers should have no significant relationship to the candidate (e.g., major professor, co-author, or other close associates), unless there are mitigating circumstances that would indicate otherwise (e.g., to review scholarship so specialized that few expert reviewers exist).
-The chair/director and the candidate will jointly select the reviewers.
-In the event of disagreement, each party will select one-half the number of qualified reviewers to be utilized.
-The content of all solicited letters that are received from external reviewers should be in the candidate's file prior to the commencement of review by the department/school Tenure and Promotion Committee.
+The chair/director or other appropriate administrator and the candidate will jointly select the reviewers.
+In the event of disagreement, each party will select one- half the number of qualified reviewers to be utilized.
+The content of all solicited letters that are received from external reviewers should be in the candidate's file prior to any vote by the department/school Tenure and Promotion Committee.